 Since my husband was diagnosed with celiac disease I’ve worked on recipes that are safe for him to eat but also easy for me to make.
 Cassava Cookies are one of my recent creations and a favorite with not only me but also my savory-loving husband!

 For many of my recipes, I use a mixture of gluten-free flours but I wanted a cookie recipe that was super simple.
 So, I tried making these using Cassava flour and they turned out absolutely delicious!

 Cassava flour is made from the root vegetable, cassava.
-The whole root peeled, dried, and ground into flour.
+The whole root is peeled, dried, and ground into flour.
 Although tapioca flour and cassava flour are from the same root they’re not the same thing.
-The process to make tapioca flour is a little more complicated than the process for cassava flour.
+The process to make tapioca flour is a little more complicated than the process of making cassava flour.
 It also leaves less dietary fiber in the flour.